justifi-tech/justifi-node/README.md

 });
 ```

-After that is done you can call any of the api methods provided as needed, you can take a look at the `examples` directory in this repository
+After that is done you can call any of the api methods provided as needed, you can take a look at the [examples](https://github.com/justifi-tech/justifi-node/tree/main/examples) directory to see in more detail
-to see in more detail how to use the different methods.
+how to use the different methods.

 ## Recommendations
 **Don't use this sdk directly in your front-end**